getify/Functional-Light-JS/ch3.md

 This utility looks so simple as to hardly be useful.
 But even simple functions can be helpful in the world of FP.
 Like they say in acting: there are no small parts, only small actors.

-For example, imagine you'd like split up a string using a regular expression, but the resulting array may have some empty values in it.
-To discard those, we can use JS's `filter(..)` array operation (covered in detail later in the text) with `identity(..)` as the predicate:
+For example, imagine you'd like to split up a string using a regular expression, but the resulting array may have some empty values in it.
+To discard those, we can use JS's `filter(..)` array operation (see Chapter 9) with `identity(..)` as the predicate:

 ```js
 var words = "   Now is the time for all...  ".split( /\s|\b/ );